 - Risky-choice framing, for example, Asia Disease Problem.
 In this frame, the message is conveyed in terms of a gamble that will end in a loss or a profit.
 When a customer is convinced, they have something to gain they are more likely to take action.
 It’s important to properly assess how much risk the consumer is willing to assume to avoid a loss.

 - Attribute framing, for example, yogurt can be described as “20% fat” or “80% fat-free”, which refers to negative and positive framing.
 When the frame highlights a desirable attribute, the customer is more likely to buy it.
 When the frame highlights an undesirable quality, the customer is less likely to buy it.
 The most important part is to identify the needs and desires of your customers.

 - Goal framing, which refers to the benefit brought from actions or the aftermath of no actions, may significantly influence people’s motivation.
 This frame encourages people to participate by highlighting the negative outcome of not participating.
 When options are framed regarding what will be missed by not participating, the customer is more likely to take action.
 The vital part is to understand which adverse outcomes will motivate the consumer to take action.

 Visual framing is a little different from before presented, but it also has its place in marketing.
 The framing of visual components in an image, particularly the placement of the subject concerning other objects, is known as visual framing.

 The goal is to divert the viewer’s attention to the subject, but the artist has ultimate control over the ends and means.
 It’s done by changing the perspective of the picture rather than the thing being depicted.

 Color and imagery and font size, type, and style are among the features that might be included in visual frames.
-Color, for example, is compelling, promoting a distinct characteristic.
+Color psychology is used to describe a compelling, distinct characteristic.

 Different colors are utilized to create different qualities and unique viewpoints on the goods or services being sold.
 As a consequence, these may influence our buying decisions.